What Should I Do if I'm Stopped for DUI in Michigan?

 - Field sobriety tests - Field sobriety tests are completely voluntary.
 You do not have to take them in Michigan.

-- Contact us - Attorney Manley has years of experience handling OWI cases - and he has the case results and testimonials to prove it.
-Throughout Michigan, people charged with Operating Under the Influence (OWI) contact Board Certified Criminal Trial Expert Michael P. Manley to help them get their life back on track.
+- Contact us - Our attorneys have years of experience handling OWI cases - and he has the case results and testimonials to prove it.
+Throughout Michigan, people charged with Operating Under the Influence (OWI) contact Manley & Manley to help them get their life back on track.